European Central Bank raises interest rates to 3.75%

 Last month, the ECB raised its benchmark interest rate by 25 bps to 3.5 per cent.

-Fed Chairman Jerome Powell remained equivocal about whether there was one more policy rate rise left this year and said the banking regulator's staff were no longer forecasting a recession.
+Fed chairman Jerome Powell was equivocal about whether there was one more policy rate rise left this year and said the banking regulator's staff were no longer forecasting a recession.

 However, futures markets continue to expect a less than 50 per cent chance of another move.